Registered nurses may not always be present for AISD kids this year

-“We’ve got your scared–what?
+“We’ve got you scared — what?
 Shaking in your knees!” chants the ATX Horns cheer squad.

 “I’m a farmer, when it comes to health and wellness and nutrition, it’s very concerning,” she said.